 Mid-cap investors made twice the money that of large-cap investors in the last 17 months, while small-cap investors have been three times better than large-cap investors. (as of August 2021)

 With an average return of 70% over one year in the mid-cap mutual fund category and a return of 114% recorded in the NIFTY small-cap 100, both these segments have proved their mettle as beneficial long-term investments.

 However, investors should remain cautious and opt for an optimum mix of mid-cap and small-cap funds.
-They need to pay close attention to the financials of these companies and ensure a lower expense ratio in order to maximize the returns generated.
-Also, every investor comes with a different risk profile and wants to stay invested for different time horizons.
+They need to pay close attention to the financials of these companies and ensure a lower expense ratio to maximize the returns generated.
+Also, every investor has a different risk profile and wants to stay invested for different time horizons.
 Keeping this in mind, the exposure in mid-cap funds can be anywhere between 15-30% and 5-20% in small-cap funds.
-Lastly, every investor should review their asset allocation on a quarterly basis.
+Lastly, every investor should review their asset allocation every quarter.
 The best way to do this is to get in touch with a wealth manager or a professional financial adviser who can provide the best guidance.

-Mid-cap stocks are less risky as compared to small-cap funds but generate lesser returns than small-cap funds.
+Mid-cap stocks are less risky than small-cap funds but generate lesser returns than small-cap funds.
 There is no right or wrong answer.
 The desired asset allocation depends upon factors such as the risk appetite of the investor, time horizon, and customer profile.